mooreds/docs-1/building/operations.md

 Learn more in the [JavaScript operations reference](/docs/references/js-operations).

-## Usage limits for operations
+## Usage limits

-Transposit enforces usage limits on your operations.
+Transposit enforces usage limits.
 This helps to protect our infrastructure as well as your API rate limits.

+A request may consist of many operations.
+A request starts when a developer runs an operation in the console, a scheduled task is started or an endpoint is accessed.

+### Request limits

-### Memory
+#### Memory

-* Each request is given a quota of 1 GB of memory allocated
+* Each request is given a quota of 1 GB of memory allocated.
-* This is not configurable by the developer
+* This is not configurable by the developer.

-### CPU time
+#### CPU time

-* Each request is given a quota of 1 minute of CPU time
+* Each request is given a quota of 1 minute of CPU time.
-* This is not configurable by the developer
+* This is not configurable by the developer.

+#### Execution timeout

+* Each request is given a quota of 1 minute of execution time.
+* This is configurable by the developer, under **Code > Operations > Properties**.
+If you configure this timeout, it only applies when this operation is the first operation to run.
+* The maximum value is 5 minutes.
+* If operations are running in parallel (for example, if you use [`runBulk`](/docs/references/js-operations/#run-bulk)), you'll use CPU time more quickly than execution time; if you use [timing events](/docs/references/js-operations/#timing-events) like `setTimeout`, you'll likely use CPU time less quickly than execution time.

 ### Operations

-* Each request is given a quota of 1000 operations calls
+* Each request is given a quota of 1000 operations calls.
-* Each call to a SQL or JavaScript operation counts against this limit
+* Each call to a SQL or JavaScript operation counts against this limit.
 * This is not configurable by the developer, but inlining operations is a workaround.

 ### API call limits